 The Southeast Utah Riparian Partnership is a diverse public-private partnership of local, state and federal agencies; businesses; nonprofit organizations; and individuals.
 The group's mission is to restore, protect and maintain a healthy riparian ecosystem in Utah's Colorado River Watershed.
 All members of the partnership are committed to information sharing, networking, and collaborative interdisciplinary action in research, planning, monitoring and on the ground project implementation.
-Revegetation staff attended SURP annual meetings in 2019-2021.
+Revegetation staff attended SURP annual meetings in 2019-2022.
 Many of the SURP partners are also involved in the WRI proposals and information shared with partners will also assist in specific revegetation implementation and monitoring techniques.
-Rim to Rim Restoration leads the SURP.
+Rim to Rim Restoration (RRR) leads the SURP.
+An updated MOU with all entities in the SURP was developed in 2022 and RRR will be collecting signatures in 2023.

-RSI Entech, contractor for DOE Legacy Management (LM; previously Navarro):
+RSI EnTech, LLC contractor for DOE Legacy Management (LM; previously Navarro):

-Moab UMTRA connected with RSI Entech, contractor for DOE LM, for guidance with weed control and overall revegetation goals.
+Moab UMTRA connected with RSI EnTech, LLC, contractor for DOE LM, for guidance with weed control and overall revegetation goals.
 They spent time onsite in fall 2020 and again in 2021 teaching revegetation staff about weed control techniques and spraying knapweed, Russian olive, and tamarisk.
 This partnership will be invaluable with revegetation and weed control direction and implementation techniques.